 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment07/29/94 (U.S. District Court: Judge Watson)

-Sentence06/06/03 Prisoner's Petition
+Sentence Prisoner's Petition01/21/11

 State's Return of Writ

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision02/04/05 Decision:

 Supreme Court Decision06/17/08

 U.S. Supreme Court Review11/17/08 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court State's Brief

 Trial Court Decision07/07/08 Oral Argument

 Court of Appeals Decision09/02/09 Decision

 Supreme Court Decision01/27/10

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision06/20/07 Decision or Certiorari Denial

 Supreme Court Decision10/16/08

-- Status in State Courts as of 12/31/15: Pending in the trial court on Were's successive postconviction petition. - Status in Federal Courts as of 12/31/15: Pending in the district court on Were's petition for a writ of habeas corpus, which is stayed pending the completion of state court proceedings.
+- Status in State Courts as of 12/31/16: Pending in the trial court on Were's successive postconviction petition. - Status in Federal Courts as of 12/31/16: Pending in the district court on Were's petition for a writ of habeas corpus, which is stayed pending the completion of state court proceedings.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 06/17/08, the Ohio Supreme Court affirmed Were's conviction and death sentence on direct appeal.
 On 07/07/08, the trial court denied Were's postconviction petition, which was affirmed by the 1st District Court of Appeals on 09/02/09.
 Meanwhile, on 02/13/08, the district court granted Were's motion to intervene in Jason Robb's capital habeas case for the limited purpose of discovery.
 On 01/21/11, Were filed a petition for a writ of habeas corpus.
-On 03/30/12, the court partially granted the Warden's motion to dismiss procedurally defaulted claims.
-On 03/18/13, the district court permitted Were to conduct discovery which occurred in 2013 and 2014.
-On 04/15/13, over the Warden's objection, Were amended his petition to add claims challenging the constitutionality of lethal injection, and on 12/08/14, Were filed a third amended habeas petition.
-Over the Warden's objection, the district court stayed Were's case to allow him to litigate a successive postconviction petition in state court which he then filed with the trial court on 12/22/15.
+On 12/08/14, Were filed a third amended habeas petition, including claims challenging the constitutionality of lethal injection.
+Over the Warden's objection, the district court stayed Were's case to allow him to litigate a successive postconviction petition in state court which he then filed with the trial court on 12/22/15 and amended on 06/24/16.
+On 12/29/165 and 01/12/17, the trial court denied Were's successive postconviction petition.
+(Note: Were filed a notice of appeal on 01/26/17.)